zsscode/2019-Spring-DL/README.md

 * Deep learning is rapidly becoming popular because of its high applicability and superior performance in almost all domains where we have been applying machine learning.
 Deep learning based applications have reached or surpassed human performance not only for industrial problems like object classification and speech recognition but also for many problems in the field of biology and medicine.
 For instance, recently deep learning is demonstrated to outperform human radiologists in detecting pneumonia from chest X-rays.

-**This course aims to**
+**This course aims to:**
 * Revise the recipe for machine learning and introduce deep learning
 * Explain what makes deep learning powerful compared to traditional machine learning methods
 * Cover the basic mathematical foundations of deep learning such as vector operations
 * Introduce the various flavors of deep learning such as dense neural networks, convolutional neural networks, and recurrent neural networks
 * Delve into building, training, and using deep neural networks for solving various machine learning problems such as image classification and protein contact prediction
-* Cover how a deep learning architecture actually works and how to debug
+* Cover how a deep learning architectures actually work and how to debug

 **Upon completing the course students will be able to (Learning Outcomes):**
 * Learn mathematical foundations for deep learning